-You may not think about your central heating system too often, but you'll certainly notice if it goes wrong.
+You may not think about your gas central heating system too often, but you'll certainly notice when it goes wrong.

 - Is the boiler power light on?
 If not, check if a circuit protection device has tripped that you can reset.